St Stephen's Club: History

+The 1874 clubhouse at Bridge Street and Victoria Embankment, designed by John Whichcord Jr. It was demolished in 1994.

 Taking its name from St Stephen's Chapel, the original meeting place of the Commons which burned down in 1834, the club was initially connected with Conservative Party Members of Parliament and civil engineers.
 Benjamin Disraeli, twice Prime Minister of the United Kingdom, was among the founding fathers.

 On 14 January 1886, six Irish Conservative MPs, led by Colonel E.J.
 Saunderson from County Cavan, met at the St. Stephen's Club to form a distinct Parliamentary Ulster party - what was to become the Ulster Unionist Party.

 The original premises were sold to the government in the early 1960s and the club moved to 34 Queen Anne's Gate, the former private house of Lord Glenconner, in 1962.

 The club was reopened at Queen Anne's Gate by Harold Macmillan, then prime minister.
-Traditionally the Chairman of the Conservative Party was the club's president.
+Traditionally the chairman of the Conservative Party was the club's president.